ckdake/automation/README.md

 ### TODO

+- [ ] "global" and "regional" and "-config" pattern
 - [ ] Sample-app
   - [ ] automatic deploy on container push to ECR
   - [ ] talk to an AWS Serverless V2